ncrtc/azure-mi-cicd-demo/README.md

 ## Prerequisites

-1. Create a AAD for SQL Admins
+1. Create an Azure AD Group for SQL Admins
-2. Add the ADO SP to AAD "SQL ADMIN" group
+2. Add the Azure DevOps Service Principal to the AAD "SQL ADMIN" group
+#TODO: add notes about how to do/gather these things

+## Builds

+Each service has a corresponding build YAML file in its folder.
+Please refer to those folders for specific README instructions.

-## Database Deployment Pipeline
+## Database Deployment Pipeline (i.e., Release)

+### General

+When creating this release, start with an empty job.
+Select your artificate from the Shared Service build.

-### Step 1 - Resource Group Deployment
+### Step 1 - Azure Resource Group Deployment task

+- Authorize the task to your subscription with the service principal that you added to the "SQL Admin" group.
+- Provide a resource group name (new or existing) and location for where these resources will be deployed.

 - Template: $(System.DefaultWorkingDirectory)/_Build/Infrastructure/sql.json
 - Paramaters: -server_name_prefix "micicddbsrv" -database_name "def_db" -encryptionProtector_current_name "current" -firewallRules_AllowAllWindowsAzureIps_name "AllowAllWindowsAzureIps" -transparentDataEncryption_current_name "current" -aadAdminLogin "<AAD-SQL-ADMINS-GROUP>" -aadAdminOid "<AAD-SQL-ADMINS-GROUP-ID>" -db_admin_login <user> -db_admin_pass <password>
+#TODO
+  add information around how to get the object id

-## App Deployment Pipeline
+## App Deployment Pipeline (i.e., Release)

+### General

+When creating this release, start with an empty job.
+Select your artificate from the App build.

 ### Varaiables